farcasterxyz/docs/docs/learn/what-is-farcaster/apps.md

 - [Opencast](https://tiles.cool/)
 - [Farcord](https://farcord.com/)

-**Light apps are not reviewed by Farcaster, use them at your own risk**
+**Connected apps are not reviewed by Farcaster, use them at your own risk**